- Additional Resources

 - Program in Refugee and Asylum Law

 Last summer, German courts called attention to Hungary’s deplorable treatment of refugees by preventing a number of transfers under the Dublin III Regulations to Hungary in July and August.
 Within the European Union, the recast Dublin Regulation exists to “ensure that one Member State is responsible for the examination of an asylum application, to deter multiple asylum claims and to determine as quickly as possible the responsible Member State to ensure effective access to an asylum procedure.”
 In most cases, the first EU country entered will be responsible for examining an application for asylum.
-When refugees enter the EU through one country and subsequently move on to another after registration as an asylum seeker, the refugee can be returned to the country of entry in what is called a “Dublin transfer.”
+When refugees enter the EU through one country and subsequently move on to another after registration as an asylum seeker, the refugee can be returned to the country of entry in what is called a “Dublin transfer best task manager software.”
 Hungary, however, unilaterally decided to stop accepting such transfers this past June.

 Citing deficiencies in Hungary’s asylum procedures and reception conditions, German courts have nonetheless found in a number of first instance decisions that recent changes in procedure may lead to a significant risk of inhuman and degrading treatment for any asylum seeker returned to Hungary in violation of Article 3(2) of Dublin III as within the meaning of Article 4 of the Charter of Fundamental Rights of the European Union (“Charter”).
 Such deficiencies include Hungary’s designation of Serbia as a safe third country which raise concerns about violating non-refoulement, as well as newly imposed fast-tracked procedures for decisions, reduced safeguards during the judicial review process, extension of the maximum time allowed for initial detention, and new conditions for determining whether an asylum-seeker may be obliged to contact her country of origin for identity and documentary evidence.
 Additionally, there is real concern over Hungary’s xenophobic attitudes and arbitrary practices regarding detention of asylum seekers.